Travel Stories: English Gardens Tour (9)

 On May 22nd, we visited two gardens: Sissinghurst Castle Garden and Nymans Gardens.
 Everyone in my group was particularly excited about visiting Sissinghurst because it is definitely a bucket-list garden.
 Getting to Sissinghurst required a great deal of planning, though!

-Despite making all of our trip reservations several months prior to leaving Spokane, we ran into a snag that we hadn’t expected.
-It turns out that the folks who schedule group tours of Sissinghurst had instituted a new policy in which they only permitted a certain amount of groups at a time.
-I later learned this was because their parking lot can only accommodate a small number of buses… and, of course, our group was traveling in a large coach.
+Despite making all of our trip reservations several months prior to leaving Spokane, we ran into a snag.
+The folks who schedule group tours of Sissinghurst had instituted a new policy.
+That means they only permitted a certain amount of groups at a time.
+I later learned this was because their parking lot can only accommodate a small number of buses.
+Of course, our group was traveling in a large coach.

 And, as our luck would have it, Sissinghurst was booked solid with groups for the month of May.
-Perhaps that’s because the Chelsea Flower Show is in May, which means more groups are traveling to England to see beautiful gardens.
+Perhaps that’s because the Chelsea Flower Show is in May.
+As a result, more groups are traveling to England to see beautiful gardens.

-The travel agency that our agent worked with repeatedly called Sissinghurst in the months prior to our arrival to find out if any previously scheduled-groups had cancelled.
+The travel agency that our agent worked with repeatedly called Sissinghurst in the months prior to our arrival.
+They wanted to find out if any previously scheduled-groups had cancelled.
 No such luck.
 (I have to hand it the agency for at least trying!)

-English Gardens Tour, SissinghurstWhen they realized the problem stemmed from a lack of parking space, the agency decided to rent 4 minivans to still get our group to see the gardens.
+They realized the problem stemmed from a lack of parking space.
+The agency decided to rent 4 minivans to still get our group to see the gardens.
 Bless their hearts.
 And that should have been the end of that.
 But…

 On the morning we were to depart for Sissinghurst, our tour escort (Cosetta) got a phone call from the minivan rental company indicating the 4 minivans had somehow been involved in an accident (we still don’t know the story behind that) but they assured her that two large vans were coming to pick us up.